gaelcolas/Sampler/README.md

 To create a new project the command `New-SampleModule` should be used.
-Depending on the template used with the command the content in project will contain different sample content, some also add addition pipeline jobs.
-But all templates (expect one) will have the basic tasks to have a working pipeline; build, test, deploy.
+Depending on the template used with the command the content in project will contain different sample content while some also adds additional pipeline jobs.
+But all templates (except one) will have the basic tasks to have a working pipeline including build, test and deploy stages.

-So below how to use each template.
+The sections below show how to use each template.
 The templates are:

 - `SimpleModule` - Creates a module with minimal structure and pipeline automation.
 - `SimpleModule_NoBuild` - Creates a simple module without the build automation.